-During the first quarter the Fireweed technical team continued planning for an active 2019 exploration season in follow up to last year's drilling successes and the many exploration targets generated in 2018 and re-interpretation of earlier exploration results.
-The team also worked in the Yukon Government core library in February and March, logging previously donated historic drill core from the Property and flew to the Nidd claims to recover select drill core from the Boundary Zone for initial metallurgical work.
+During the second quarter the Fireweed technical team mobilized to the Property and began the 2019 exploration work program.
 Plans for the 2019 exploration season include drilling of further step out holes on the known zones of mineralization to expand mineral resources, drilling of new exploration targets defined in 2018, an airborne LiDAR topographic survey of the entire property and field work including geophysics, geochemistry and mapping toward development of additional exploration targets on the large property.
-See Fireweed news release dated May 16, 2019 for details of 2019 exploration plans
+See Fireweed news release dated May 16, 2019 for details of 2019 exploration plans.